 Botnet attacks typically start when cybercriminals gain unauthorized access to devices by injecting Trojan viruses or utilizing basic social engineering tactics.
 Once hackers successfully gain access to these devices, they are brought under control with software that allows them to carry out attacks.

-Common types of botnet attacks
+What are common types of botnet attacks?